xenit-eu/docker-solr/README.md

 All images are automatically built by [jenkins-2](https://jenkins-2.xenit.eu) and published to [hub.xenit.eu](https://hub.xenit.eu).

-Community images are built by [Travis](https://travis-ci.org/xenit-eu/) and published to [docker hub](https://hub.docker.com/u/xenit).
+Community images are built by a [github workflow](https://github.com/xenit-eu/docker-solr/actions) and published to [docker hub](https://hub.docker.com/u/xenit).

 ## Example docker-compose files